How to Free Float a Rifle Barrel Presented by Larry Potterfield of MidwayUSA

 Frequently Asked Questions

-What is the purpose of free floating a rifle barrel?
+What is the primary benefit of free floating a rifle barrel?

-Free floating a rifle barrel aims to improve accuracy by ensuring the stock does not touch the barrel.
-This prevents the stock from interfering with the barrel's natural vibrations (harmonics) when fired, leading to more consistent shot placement and tighter groups.
+Free floating a rifle barrel significantly improves accuracy by preventing the stock from interfering with the barrel's natural harmonics.
+This ensures the barrel vibrates consistently when fired, leading to more predictable shot placement and tighter groups.

 Related News